The levator scapulae is an important muscle to look at if you suffer from a stiff and painful neck.

-This makes it hard to feel it, but you can locate the place where it attaches at your scapula.
+This makes it difficult to feel, but you can locate the place where it attaches at your scapula.

 You should feel a bony and spiky landmark.
 This is the angulus superior and the place where the levator scapulae attaches at your shoulder blade.

 I recommend massaging this muscle with the Trigger Fairy or a massage ball.
 Of course, you could also use your hands, but this can be quite hard on them.

 On this page I will describe the massage with the first two tools.

 I divided the massage into two areas, namely the area at your neck and the one at your upper shoulder blade (where the muscle originates from).

 If you suffer from a stiff neck, you should concentrate on the area at your neck, as this is where the problematic muscle fibers and trigger points are located.